 Note: P-Cards and i-Cards cannot be used as payment for services or repairs of biosafety equipment.
 Biosafety Cabinet certifications or repairs require a purchase order (P.O.), either “Regular” or “Standing,” in Banner for payment.
 If you have questions about obtaining a P.O., contact your business office.

-Policy on the Use of Uncertified BSCs
+Use of Uncertified BSCs

 If a BSC is no longer certified (due to either certification expiration or failure) it must not be used as a primary safety device.

 An uncertified biosafety cabinet with the blowers running may have defective filtration and disseminate potentially harmful material throughout the environment.
 Any work with pathogens or potentially infectious materials, even those classified as Risk Group 1, should not be performed in an uncertified cabinet.
 Thus, using an uncertified BSC is strongly discouraged in laboratories, particularly where pathogens or potentially infectious materials are also present because the potential for, and risks associated with, using the equipment incorrectly are increased.